Distinguishing rule- and exemplar-based generalization in learning systems: Conclusions

-A limitation of the present work is that we do not provide a conclusive answer as to what properties of a model family influence the EVR.
-A broader study on these controlling factors (\eg hyperparameters, optimizers), and theoretical work formalizing this effect, are exciting avenues for future work.
+A limitation of the present work is that we do not provide a conclusive answer as to what properties of a model family influence both feature-level bias and exemplar bias.
+A broader study of these factors and theoretical work formalizing this effect are exciting avenues for future work.